HODL your horses, cryptos face possible hurdles ahead, experts say

 Garrett Minks, chief technology officer at Delaware-based RAIR Technologies, said the idea is to “trade brute force electricity burning with fancier math”.

 (These interviews were conducted in the Reuters Global Markets Forum, a chat room hosted on the Refinitiv Messenger platform.
-Sign up here to join GMF: https://refini.tv/33uoFoQ)
+Sign up here to join GMF: refini.tv/33uoFoQ)

 Our Standards: The Thomson Reuters Trust Principles.